davebenson/doom4-walkthrough/README.md

 ## Mission 5: Maintenance Hanger miscellany

-Enter the locker room and retrieve the Jump Boots (as well as a Codex Entry and Shotgun Ammo).
+Enter the locker room and retrieve the Jump Boots, as well as a Codex Entry "Environments / Argent Energy Tower", various Ammo, and a Health Station.

-Exiting the locker room, go right and double-jump up onto a platform;
+Exiting the locker room, go right (back toward the entrance) and double-jump up onto a platform;
 U-turn and look left for another platform to up-jump.
-Then down-jump into an enclosed area with a Rune Challenge, suit of armor, and gas can.
+Then down-jump into an enclosed area with a Rune Challenge (which was visible from before through some steamy glass), a suit of armor, and Gas can.
 To exit this area, jump down.

-Jump up the same platforms used to access the Rune Challenge, but look across the area for a floor you can jump to, under a low-beam; some armor is at the end of the jump.
+Jump up the same platforms used to access the Rune Challenge #1 "Ammo Boost", but look across the area for a floor you can jump to, under a low-beam; some armor is at the end of the jump.
 To the right is a crate and some rockets, but ignore them for now, and go left.
 There is a platform to jump up on, and if you look around, you'll see another green-lit platform above to jump on.
-Looking around from the top platform, you should see a short alcove that you can jump into:  there's an Argent Cell here.
+Looking around from the top platform, you should see a pink-lit short alcove that you can drop into: there's Secret #1, Argent Cell #1 here.

+Hints on Rune Challenge, "Ammo Boost".
+The challenge is to not miss anyone - I find that I jump make 1 1/4 laps around the periphery of the area, looking into the center to shoot any stragglers.

+Ammo Boost isn't exactly necessary, but it (and its upgrade) make ammo much more available - especially BFG ammo, once you have the Upgrade and of course the BFG itself.

 ## Mission 5: Crossing the Bridge, and Secret Guardhouse
 Before crossing: make sure you have Argent Cell #1 and Rune Challenge #1.